MoneyWise

 Users highlighted the importance of integrating the journal's calendar with existing digital calendar apps.

 Users emphasised the need for flexibility in updating the calendar and accessing learning content.
-They expressed a preference for the convenience of accessing learning materials on their phones, indicating the potential for a complementary digital solution.
+They expressed a need to access learning materials on their phones, indicating the potential for a complementary digital solution.

 Digital Complementary: Calendar and Onboarding Questionnaire